nylas/nylas-python/examples-new/hosted-oauth/README.md

 python server.py
 ```

-Once the server is running, visit `http://127.0.0.1:5000/` in your browser
-to test it out!
+Once the server is running, visit the ngrok URL in your browser to test it out!